Primetalk/typed-ontology/type-class-schema/README.md

 We use `ValueWithSchema` as a universal mechanism to associate schema with a value.
 In particular, Record schema and Record value are associated using `RecordTupleValue` (which is a type alias for `ValueWithSchema`).

 Underlying value is in `Tuple`.

+## Relations

+A relation is a collection of values annotated with the same schema.
+We'd like to support the following operations:
+- projection
+- cartesian product
+- inner join